shaikhsirajudin/Notes/Latest/wcag.md

 • Roles to describe the structure of the Web page, such as headings, regions, and tables (grids)
 • Properties to describe the state widgets are in, such as "checked" for a check box, or "haspopup" for a menu.
-• Properties to define live regions of a page that are likely to get updates (such as stock quotes), as well as an interruption policy for those updates—for example, critical updates may be presented in an alert dialog box, and incidental updates occur within the page
+• Properties to define live regions of a page that are likely to get updates (such as stock quotes), as well as an interruption policy for those updates—for example, critical updates may be presented in an alert dialog box, and incidental updates occur within the page.
 • Properties for drag-and-drop that describe drag sources and drop targets
 • A way to provide keyboard navigation for the Web objects and events, such as those mentioned above
 ```